Background pattern

 Do not extract the solution directly from the container with a syringe.

-Do not use unless the solution is transparent and the closure is intact.
+Do not use unless the solution is clear and the seal is intact.

-Do not add supplementary medication or extract the solution directly from the bag with a syringe.
+Do not add supplemental medication or extract the solution directly from the bag with a syringe.

-WARNING: Do not use plastic containers in series connections, as it may cause air embolism due to the extraction of residual air from the primary container before the secondary container is completed.
+CAUTION: Do not use plastic containers in series connections, as an air embolism may occur due to the extraction of residual air from the primary container before the liquid from the secondary container is completely administered.
 Preparation for administration

-1. Remove the blue safety cap from the infusion port Freeflex.
-The lower membrane acts as a safety cover: it is not necessary to disinfect the membrane!
+1. Remove the blue safety cap from the Freeflex® infusion port.
+The lower membrane acts as a cap and is sterile: no disinfection of the membrane is necessary!

 1. Close the roller clamp.
-Insert the spike until the blue collar of the port meets the shoulder of the spike.
-Use a non-ventilated set or close the air inlet.
+Insert the spike until the blue plastic collar of the port meets the shoulder of the spike.
+Use a non-vented set or close the air inlet.

 1. Hang the bag on the infusion stand.
 Press the drip chamber to obtain the liquid level.
+Prime the infusion set.
 Connect and adjust the flow.

 Use according to the dosing table.